Web-o-logy/WebCrawler/README.md

-# CrawlUp
+# Web Crawler
-An open-source web crawler written in Python
+An open-source web crawler written in Python The main aim is to collect as many links as possible and build a site map for the website.